proxmox/ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 the ``osd_memory_target`` configuration option.
 This is a best effort algorithm and caches will not shrink smaller than the amount specified by ``osd_memory_cache_min``.
 Cache ratios will be chosen based on a hierarchy of priorities.
-If priority information is not availabe, the ``bluestore_cache_meta_ratio`` and ``bluestore_cache_kv_ratio`` options are used as fallbacks.
+If priority information is not available, the ``bluestore_cache_meta_ratio`` and ``bluestore_cache_kv_ratio`` options are used as fallbacks.